SidonTheTroll/Erstes-Jahr/IP/8-database-concepts.md

     - **ALTER** changes or modifies existing schema objects.
     - **DROP** deletes or removes schema objects.
     - More examples include: **CREATE TABLE, ALTER TABLE, DROP TABLE, CREATE INDEX, ALTER INDEX, RENAME TABLE, TRUNCATE, etc.**
+2. **Grant and revoke privileges and roles**: This section of DDL commands are used to grant or revoke permissions or privileges to work upon schema objects.
+This section of commands are also known as **Data Control Language (DDL)**
+    - **GRANT** gives a user certain permissions.
+    - **REVOKE** takes away the privileges.
+3. **Maintenance Commands**: This section of DDL commands aer used to analyse information on a table with an aim of maintaining it.
+    - Some commands are: **ANALYZE TABLE, CHECK TABLE, REPAIR TABLE, RESTORE TABLE, etc**

+### DML Commands

+By data manipulation, it means:

+- The retrieval of information stored in the database.
+- The insertion of new information into the database.
+- The deletion of information from the database.
+- The modification of data stored in the database.